It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Leeroy Jenkins: Established as part of his characterization in "More than Meets the Eye, Part 1", the first episode of the animated series.
 Cliffjumper and Hound are send on a scouting mission.
 When the two locate the main forces of the Decepticons, Cliffjumper takes a shot at Megatron.
 Resulting in two Autobots facing a small army of Decepticons.

-- Palette Swap: From around 2006 up until Transformers Prime, various Cliffjumper toys have been palette swaps of the corresponding Bumblebee.
-The original toys for both characters are actually their own molds (Bumblebee was a Volkswagen, Cliffjumper was a Super-Deformed Porsche 924) that just happen to have similar transformations.
-This is not helped by the fact that each toy had its own Pallete Swaps in the form of red Bumblebees and yellow Cliffjumpers.
-These variants were still carded by the actual toys' names, though.
+- Palette Swap: The original toys for both characters are actually their own molds that just happen to have similar transformations.
+Bumblebee was a Volkswagen while Cliffjumper was a Super-Deformed Porsche 924.
+This isn't helped by the fact that each toy had its own Pallete Swaps in the form of red Bumblebees and yellow Cliffjumpers. note Hasbro seemed to take advantage of their similarities, as from 2006 onwards, most incarnations of Cliffjumper have been palette swaps of the corresponding Bumblebee.

 - Proud Warrior Race Guy